Learning how to understand and make peace with your childhood is one of the most healing and empowering experiences you could ever go through.

 10. They constantly insulted you

-Your parent/s berated, demeaned and harassed you on a constant basis.
+Your narcissistic mother or father berated, demeaned and harassed you on a constant basis.
 They may have even latched onto an insecurity of yours and used it to humiliate you.

 11. They exerted explicit control over you